C4KEW4LK/NUM_keyboard/README.md

 ![Finished NUM keyboard](https://github.com/C4KEW4LK/NUM_keyboard/blob/main/NUM.jpg?raw=true)

-This version is yet to be fabricated, both PCB and case so good luck.
+Version 2 fixes a couple issues with V1 but has not been fabricated, both PCB and case, so good luck.

 0.2mm tolerance between pieces